 If, at any time, a Professional Disposition concern is shared with program faculty via methods A through C, detailed above, the faculty will first explore details of the situation with relevant stakeholders to determine appropriate action.
-Next steps may include one or more of the following actions.
+Next steps may include one or more of the actions articulated in the "Retention, Remediation, & Dismissal Policy" section of this document.